Have I got some recommendations for you!

 KidLit411 Facebook Group — this amazing online group headed by Elaine Kiely Kearns and Sylvia Liu is another free community where writers, illustrators and editors share a plethora of information and support.
 It, too, is a closed group, so people must request membership.
 There is a manuscript swap group and a portfolio swap group in conjunction with the main KidLit411 Group, to allow writers and illustrators the change to give and receive feedback on their work.
 They also have a fantastic website, KidLit411.com, which is a compendium of links to information on pretty much any topic regarding writing or illustrating books for children.
 Their website has been listed in Writer’s Digest’s 100 Best Websites issue multiple times.

 12 x 12 Picture Book Writing Challenge and Community — Founded and hosted by author, writer-entrepreneur, and digital expert Julie Hedlund, 12 x 12 is an online group in which members are challenged, supported, and encouraged as they attempt to write twelve picture book draft manuscripts in twelve months.
 There are a variety of blog posts to provide encouragement and instruction.
-The three levels of paid membership allow differing intensities of participation — at the highest level, there is a monthly opportunity to submit to an agent.
+The two levels of paid membership allow differing intensities of participation — at the highest level, there is a monthly opportunity to submit to an agent.
 There is an active online forum and a Facebook Group for extra interaction.
 I was a member for the first three years the group was in existence, and highly recommend it, although my focus has turned to middle grade and adult fiction.

 * * *